xsb/lock/README.md

 # lock

-Simple locking to avoid simultaneous executions of a shell script.

-## Basic usage

-Start your script with `. lock` to execute lock code as part of your script.
+Simple locking for shell scripts.
+Start with `. lock` to avoid simultaneous executions.

 ```sh